akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `instanceData`: optional list of instance data to include with the model list.
 Each element of the array has the following members:
 	* `type`: the name of the instance data type.
-	* `data`: the data for the instance data.
-What this member contains (e.g. a string or a dict with other members) depends on the instance data type.
+	* Remaining members depend on the value of `type`.
 * `sortType`: the method to sort the models.
 See the `dsModelSortType` enum for values, removing the type prefix.
 Defaults to `None`.
 * `dynamicRenderStates`: dynamic render states to apply when rendering.
 This may be omitted if no dynamic render states are used.
 This is expected to contain any of the following members:
 	* `lineWidth`: float width for the line.
 Defaults to 1.